Our Services

 Techniques like the "colon massage" can help move gas and stool without introducing foreign fluids.

-If you're experiencing persistent bloating, unusual abdominal discomfort, or aren't sure whether your symptoms are normal, Ubie's Medically approved AI Symptom Checker can help you understand what might be causing your symptoms and whether you should seek medical care.
+If you're experiencing persistent bloating, unusual abdominal discomfort, or aren't sure whether your symptoms are normal, you can use a free AI symptom checker to get personalized insights about what might be causing your discomfort and guidance on when to seek medical care.

 Coffee enemas can cause abdominal swelling and distension through a mix of increased gas production, fluid shifts, bacterial changes, and colon spasms.
 While occasional mild bloating may not be harmful, persistent or severe symptoms deserve professional attention.